du1ge/revshell/README.md

 - Long-lived TCP connections between server and client.
 - **Reverse** interactive shell: the server listens for inbound clients and, once connected, receives a full PTY-backed shell from the client machine.
 - Fully interactive remote shell with history keys, readline support, and terminal control sequences.
+- Propagates terminal resize events so the remote PTY tracks the controller's window dimensions.
 - AES-GCM encrypted transport with explicit password authentication before a session is established.
 - Configurable prompt template, initial working directory, and shell executable provided by the client.